ben-j-parry/P3-Project/verilog/v8/readme.txt

-v8 will add a second pipeline stage and fix the load instruction so that it is multicycle and only needs to be written once in the assembly
+v8 will add a multiplication unit

+v9 will add pipelining and fix single cycle load issue